baiyueh/PANINIpy/Documentation/Papers/distributional_regionalization.rst

 .. figure:: MDL_regionalization_demo.png
     :alt: Example output showing the MDL regionalization clustering results for New Haven-Milford, CT.

-    Example output showing the MDL regionalization clustering results for New Haven-Milford, CT.
-The top plot shows the geographical clustering results with different colors indicating different clusters.
-The bottom plot shows the average racial distribution of ['Non-Hispanic White', 'Non-Hispanic Black', 'Asian', 'Hispanic', 'Other'] within each cluster.
+Example output showing the MDL regionalization results for New Haven-Milford, CT using 2010 census data indicating the ethnoracial distribution within each spatial unit's (census tract's) population.
+The top plot shows the spatial distribution of the clusters of spatial units, indicated by different colors.
+The bottom plot shows the fraction of the population within each cluster falling into the categories ['Non-Hispanic White', 'Non-Hispanic Black', 'Asian', 'Hispanic', 'Other'].

 Paper source
 ====